zwets/unfasta/README.md

 #### Unfasta *is* FASTA

 Technically, every unfasta file is a also a FASTA file.
-To the extent that there is a formal specification for FASTA, this specification does not *mandate* a maximum line length.
-The 80 and 120 character limits are *recommendations*.
-My favourite interoperability adage _"be strict in what you send, be lenient in what you accept"_ then implies that software which consumes FASTA must tolerate indefinite line lengths, while software that produces FASTA must write either 80 or 120 character lines.
+There is no formal specification of the FASTA format, but none of the *de facto* specifications (see the [links below](#fasta-specification)) **mandate** a maximum line length.
+Several **recommend** an 80 or 120 character limit.
+My favourite interoperability adage _"be strict in what you send, lenient in what you accept"_ then implies that software which consumes FASTA must tolerate indefinite line lengths, while software that produces FASTA must write 80 character lines.

-As an experiment, I will violate the first half of my adage until I find a tool which breaks on long lines, and I encourage others to do the same.
-I will post my findings here.
+The `uf` tool has a --revert option which does precisely this.
+But since the character limit recommendation was set [over 30 years ago](https://en.wikipedia.org/wiki/FASTA)!), technological progress has obliterated its reasons for existence, and I fail to see why we should continue to stick with them.
+And of course, any FASTA consumer which fails to read longer lines _does_ violate the spec -- the length limit is only a *recommendation*, right?)
+In short, don't revert unfasta back to FASTA and let's see if anything breaks.

 ### Pipes and Filters architecture